-At December 31, 2008 and 2007, the balance in the forfeiture account approximated \$17,000 and \$33,000, respectively.
+At December 31, 2009 the balance in the forfeiture account approximated \$35,000 compared to \$17,000 at December 31, 2008.
 In 2008, there was approximately \$32,000 of forfeitures reallocated to participants.
-In 2007, there was approximately \$14,000 of forfeitures reallocated to participants.

 F. Transactions with Parties-in-Interest

 Participants have the option to invest their salary deferrals into the Company's common stock.
 In addition, the Plan invests in shares of mutual funds managed by Scudder.
 Scudder acts as trustee for these investments as defined by the Plan.
 Transactions in such investments qualify as parties-in-interest transactions, which are exempt from the prohibited transaction rules.